venicegeo/pz-idam/README.md

-**pz-idam** provides identiy and authentication support for Piazza.
+**pz-idam** provides identiy and access management support for Piazza.

 To build and run pz-idam, software such as Maven and MongoDB are required.
 For details on these prerequisites, see the Developer's Guide https://pz-docs.geointservices.io/devguide/index.html#_piazza_core_overview

-pz-idam uses _Spring Profiles_ to invoke authentication models based on the required identity and authorization approach.
+pz-idam uses _Spring Profiles_ to invoke authentication models based on the required identity and access management approach.
 By default, pz-idam runs with disable-authn spring profile.

 To clone the pz-idam repostioriy, run the following command:
 `> mvn git clone git@github.com:venicegeo/pz-idam.git`